npinochet/castle/GDD.md

 ### Objectives
 * To capture the filling of dread that comes from going deeper and deeper into the game without finding a checkpoint
     * Try to replicate the feeling of crossing the bridge in undead parish to the church and pressing on in Dark Souls for the first time.
-    * One aspect to achieve this is raising the game's difficulty (hopefully in terms of skills and not numbers), make sure the player dies a lot.
+    * One aspect to achieve this is raising the game's difficulty (hopefully in terms of skills and not numbers), make sure the player dies a lot (not a primary objective/idea).
         * Caveats: **Don't make health sponge enemies**.
 Make them hit harder if I must do.
     * Can also punish the player for dying, with lost progress or other mechanics.
 * Have a semi-maze like map, where you have to be aware of your surrounding to navigate it.